-iii.
+iv.
 Signature Verification Suspension

-107. HB 1205 imposes a 90-day suspension of signature verification during which supervisors of elections are prohibited from verifying signed petitions, ostensibly to "ensure uniformity and integrity in the initiative process."
+- 111. HB 1205 imposes a 90-day suspension of signature verification during which supervisors of elections are prohibited from verifying signed petitions, ostensibly to "ensure uniformity and integrity in the initiative process."
 H.B.
 1205, ll.
 1431-33.
 From July 1, 2025, to September 30, 2025-a critical window for active petition collection-the State of Florida will effectively refuse to verify petitions submitted by FDH.
-This verification freeze is occurring in the middle of FDH's ongoing petition drive, halting a core procedural step essential to the exercise of First Amendment-protected activities.

-108. As of May 5, FDH has collected over 100,000 petitions, placing it within striking distance of the 25% threshold required to trigger key milestones in the initiative process, including review by the Attorney General, fiscal impact estimation, and Florida Supreme Court review.
+This verification freeze is occurring in the middle of FDH's ongoing petition drive, halting a core procedural step essential to the exercise of First Amendment-protected activities. - 112.
+As of May 5, FDH has collected over 100,000 petitions, placing it within striking distance of the 25% threshold required to trigger key milestones in the initiative process, including review by the Attorney General, fiscal impact estimation, and Florida Supreme Court review.
 However, under HB 1205, any signatures submitted on or after July 1 will be placed in limbo-collected but unverifiable-for a full three months.
 During this period, FDH will be unable to demonstrate its progress toward required thresholds, significantly delaying advancement through the statutory process.
-Although FDH could technically continue to collect signatures, the campaign would be operating without guidance or necessary data-unable to track whether its efforts are effective, which counties need additional outreach, or how close it is to reaching required thresholds for petition collection.
-Emerson Decl. ¶ 26.
+Although FDH could technically continue to collect signatures, the campaign would be operating without guidance or necessary data-unable to track whether its efforts are effective, which counties need additional outreach, or how close it is to reaching required thresholds for petition collection; both statewide in particular congressional districts.
+Emerson Decl. ¶ 26; see also ECF No. 168-1 ¶¶ 27-37.

-- 109. This mandatory verification freeze undercuts campaign momentum, deprives sponsors of real-time feedback essential to strategy and planning, and increases the risk that circulators will duplicate efforts or fall short of their goals.
+113. This mandatory verification freeze undercuts campaign momentum, deprives sponsors of real-time feedback essential to strategy and planning, and increases the risk that circulators will duplicate efforts or fall short of their goals.
+Depriving FDH of the ability to meet key milestones in the process, such as triggering Florida Supreme Court review and approval, has a substantial deterrent effect on volunteers and funders who would otherwise begin to associate, or continue associating, with FDH.
+ECF No. 168-1 ¶ 30; ECF No. 168-2 ¶¶ 30-32.
 The delay also compounds the financial and logistical burden of petition circulation, forcing sponsors to invest in continued outreach without confirmation that previously submitted petitions are valid or counted.
-In this way, the tolling period imposes a substantial and unjustified burden on the exercise of core political speech and associational rights protected by the First Amendment. - 110.
-There is no rational justification for this across-the-board suspension of petition verification.
+In this way, the tolling period imposes a substantial and unjustified burden on the exercise of core political speech and associational rights protected by the First Amendment.

+114. There is no rational justification for this across-the-board suspension of petition verification.
 The State has offered no evidence that a 90-day freeze promotes integrity or uniformity in any meaningful way.
 Rather, it operates as an arbitrary and unnecessary restriction on initiative sponsors at the height of political engagement, with no consideration for less burdensome alternatives.

-iv.
+v.
 Ten-day Return Time